near/NEPs/specs/RuntimeSpec/Preparation.md

 user when a [`FunctionCall`] is invoked.

 Note that only some parts of this document are normative.
-This document delves into implementation details, which may change in the future as long as the behaviour documented by the normative portions of this book is maintained.
+This document delves into implementation details, which may change in the future as long as the behavior documented by the normative portions of this book is maintained.
 The non-normative portions of this document will be called out as such.